cepdnaclk/e19-4yp-Extending-the-Growing-Self-Organizing-Map-for-Unsupervised-Learning-Based-Modelling/docs/README.md

 ## Experiment Setup and Implementation
 * **Datasets:** Benchmark datasets from the UCI Repository (e.g., Zoo, Iris) and real-world datasets from Kaggle and open data portals.
 * **Tools:** Python with libraries including NumPy, Pandas, SciPy, PYGSOM for GSOM implementation, Bigtree for hierarchical visualization, and Matplotlib/Seaborn for plotting.
-* Implementation: Leverage existing DSM-enhanced GSOM code, with custom modules developed for data preprocessing, topology preservation evaluation, hierarchical representation, and visualization.
+* **Implementation:** Leverage existing DSM-enhanced GSOM code, with custom modules developed for data preprocessing, topology preservation evaluation, hierarchical representation, and visualization.
-* Validation: Multiple datasets will be used, with experiments repeated to ensure reliability, and results compared against state-of-the-art clustering methods.
+* **Validation:** Multiple datasets will be used, with experiments repeated to ensure reliability, and results compared against state-of-the-art clustering methods.

 ## Results and Analysis
+The expected outcomes include:

+* Confirmation of GSOM’s superior topology preservation compared to SOM, as measured by topographic error, topographic product, Zrehen measure, and C-measure.
+* Evidence of effective hierarchical clustering across diverse datasets, validated by silhouette score and cluster purity.
+* Improved interpretability through DSM integration, particularly for applications in biomedical and behavioral data.
+* Benchmarking results demonstrating GSOM’s performance relative to K-Means, HDBSCAN, and GMM, analyzed using quantitative metrics like the Davies-Bouldin index.

 ## Conclusion
+This research seeks to position GSOM as a robust, scalable, and interpretable tool for unsupervised learning and clustering.
+By integrating DSM and rigorously benchmarking against alternative methods, the study fills critical gaps in GSOM’s validation and showcases its potential for high-dimensional data analytics in domains such as biomedical research, text mining, and behavioral studies.
+Future directions may include combining GSOM with deep learning techniques or optimizing it for large-scale datasets.

 ## Publications
 [//]: # "Note: Uncomment each once you uploaded the files to the repository"